JetBrains/JetBrainsRuntime/README.md

 ### Testing
-Testing that involves `Robot` is done inside a [Weston](https://gitlab.freedesktop.org/wayland/weston/) instance with a special module loaded called [wakefield](https://github.com/mkartashev/wakefield) that provides the necessary functionality.
+Testing that involves `Robot` is done inside a [Weston](https://gitlab.freedesktop.org/wayland/weston/) instance with a special module loaded called `libwakefield` that provides the necessary functionality.
 The Wayland-specific tests are therefore executed with a dedicated test driver `test/jdk/java/awt/wakefield/WakefieldTestDriver.java`.
 The driver also provides an easy way to run the test in several configurations with a different size and even number